olivierodo/http-moxy/README.md

 All you need to do is to connect a mock to a request id...

-**Don't foprget you need to ensure that your microservice add the `x-request-id` into the request headers otherwise moxy won't be able to mock the request**
+**Don't forget you need to ensure that your microservice add the `x-request-id` into the request headers otherwise moxy won't be able to mock the request**

 ### Important to Know